 Sometimes, the bacteria get into the water, causing the death of the fish.
 Medication is required to keep the fish healthy.

 White spots or belly sliding can also happen because of the high level of ammonia as a result of the leftovers eaten by fish.

 White little worms are also produced due to overfeeding.
 Although this is harmless, the quality of the water is at stake.
 Apistogramma can also suffer from intestinal worms and medications are needed to treat the fish.

 These fish are hard to find in the local market, which makes them very fascinating.
-The care of these fish is quite difficult, so it is important for you to understand everything about them before adding them in your water tank.
+The care of these fish is quite difficult, so you need to understand everything about them before adding them to your water tank.

-These fish are not too difficult to take care of.
-If provided with a good amount of food, water and a perfect habitat, they will live on for a long time.
+If provided with a good amount of food, water, and a perfect habitat, they will live on for a long time.
 All fish need proper food, water and a safe place to live, but when it comes to the Apistogramma, a little research has to be done before keeping it in a water tank.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.